Part 1: Who is the user?

 Design Concept

-What would happen if we could have different versions of not only the document but of any element that changes during the design process?
-What if you can check out a different version of a logo, of a swatch palette, or a master page layout?
+What if versioning applied not only to the document but to anything that changes while you design?
+What if you could swap versions of a logo, a swatch palette, or a master page layout?

 Therefore, our design concept is: